klieret/sunburst/README.rst

 ``HPie`` tries to be

--  Intuitive & Easy to use: After setting up your data and ``matplotlib``, not more than two lines are nescessary to generate first plots (`minimal example`_).
+-  Intuitive & Easy to use: After setting up your data and ``matplotlib``, not more than two lines are necessary to generate first plots (`minimal example`_).
 -  Flexible & Robust: Wherever it makes sense, the methods of the ``HPie`` class are intended to be overwritten.
-Methods that are resposible for spacing, coloring, styling etc. of the ``wedges`` take the corresponding data point (``path``) as an argument, allowing to set most properties independently for each ``wedge``.
+Methods that are responsible for spacing, coloring, styling etc. of the ``wedges`` take the corresponding data point (``path``) as an argument, allowing to set most properties independently for each ``wedge``.